Tulane University Scholarships (2025–2026)

 Do I need to submit test scores?

 No, Tulane is test-optional.
-But historically, many flagship winners had top ACT/SAT scores alongside high GPAs and rigorous coursework.
+However, most flagship recipients historically have top ACT/SAT scores, high GPAs, and rigorous coursework.

 Do these replace other scholarships?

 Yes.
-Flagship awards like Stamps, DHS, or a QuestBridge Match generally replace partial merit.
+Flagship awards like Stamps, DHS, Paul Tulane, or a QuestBridge Match generally replace partial merit.
 They do not stack with other full-tuition awards.

 ⭐ College Specialty